vaidotasp/personal-site/src/content/pages/about.md

 type: "about"
 ---

-### Summary

 I am a Web Developer currently based in Washington DC, USA.
 I focus on delivering performant, modern and pleasant web experiences to the users of the web.
-You can learn about my longer story, experience and interests by reading along or jump straight to my **portfolio**, **blog** or take a look at my resume.
+You can learn about my longer story, experience and interests by reading along or jump straight to my [**portfolio**](/portfolio), [**blog**](https://dev.to/vaidotas) or take a look at my resume.

 ### Coding Story